arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

   tokenize the value into case-insensitive word stems as per the Swedish locale, do not discard any any stopwords

+* text_zh
+  tokenize the value into case-insensitive word stems as per the Chinese locale, do not discard any any stopwords

 ### Scorers:

 ArangoDB accesses IResearch scorers directly by their internal names.
 The name